Josh O'Connor

-Joshua O'Connor (born 20 May 1990) is a British actor.
-From 2016 to 2019 he had a major role portraying Larry Durrell in ITV's The Durrells.
-He had his breakthrough playing the lead role of a closeted sheep farmer in Francis Lee's romantic drama God's Own Country (2017), for which he won the BIFA Award for Best Actor.
+Joshua Mathias O'Connor (born 20 May 1990) is an English actor.
+From 2016 to 2019, he had a major role portraying Larry Durrell in ITV's The Durrells.
+He had his breakthrough playing the lead role of a gay sheep farmer in Francis Lee's romantic drama God's Own Country (2017), for which he won the BIFA Award for Best Actor.

-O'Connor gained wider recognition for his portrayal of Charles, Prince of Wales, in the Netflix drama series The Crown (2019–2020), winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for the role.
-He has since starred in the period drama Emma (2020), the crime drama La chimera (2023), the romantic sports film Challengers (2024) and heist drama The Mastermind (2025).
+O'Connor gained recognition for his portrayal of Charles, Prince of Wales, in the Netflix drama series The Crown (2019–2020), winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for the role.
+He has since starred in the period drama Emma (2020), Italian adventure La chimera (2023), heated romance Challengers (2024), heist drama The Mastermind (2025), tragic romance The History Of Sound, murder mystery Wake Up Dead Man (2025), and science fiction thriller Disclosure Day (2026).

 Early life and education

 O'Connor was born to John, a teacher, and Emily, a midwife.
 He grew up in Newbury until he was five, when his family moved to Cheltenham, Gloucestershire, where he was brought up.
 He is the middle son in a family of three boys.
+He grew up Catholic.

-O'Connor's grandfather was sculptor John Bunting, his grandmother is a ceramicist, and his maternal aunt is British writer and commentator Madeleine Bunting.
+O'Connor's grandfather was sculptor John Bunting, his grandmother was a ceramicist, and his maternal aunt is British writer and commentator Madeleine Bunting.
 His ancestry is Irish, English, Scottish and, through his matrilineal great-grandmother, Ashkenazi and Sephardi Jewish.

 He wanted to be a professional artist when he was younger, but he did not think he was good enough, so he switched to rugby and then discovered acting.
 His first major role was at age seven as the scarecrow in a school production of The Wizard of Oz, followed by a minor role in a school production of Bugsy Malone.
 O'Connor went to a private co-ed school, St Edward's School, Cheltenham, during the week and spent a lot of time on weekends at the Axiom, a local arts centre.
 He grew up in a Labour-supporting household, but he traces his political awakening to the arts centre's closure when he was eleven, feeling the deep sense of loss in the community.
 He is proud to have grown up outside London, in a town with a strong tradition of regional theatre.

 The production of Bugsy Malone at St Edward's also featured his classmate Tahliah Barnett, who later became a singer under the stage name FKA Twigs.
 O'Connor has cited his school's drama programme as having helped him live with his dyslexia for many years, especially when preparing for his GCSEs.
 He then trained at the Bristol Old Vic Theatre School, from which he graduated in 2011, and then moved to London.
 During his third year of theatre school, he signed with an agent.